 From apprentice to lead guide, Joe has spent the better part of his guiding career up at McGillivray Lodge.
 He also spends time in Japan every winter, skiing pow and eating food.
 Spirit animal: the penguin

 Hayden was raised in the Coast Mountains by a mother, who has many first ascents in the region, and an Olympic ski racer for a father.
 It was inevitable that he would find a home in the mountains.
-Hayden began working at Whitecap early in his guiding career and has been here for Hayden has been with us for over 6 years now.
+Hayden began working at Whitecap early in his guiding career and has been with us for over 6 years now.

 Simon grew up out East, ripping around the small mountains of Quebec and New England.
 After spending years ski racing and eventually freestyle skiing, Simon, as with many East Coaster's, made the pilgrimage out to BC in 2006 and never looked back.
 His love for the mountains and backcountry grew and sharing this love became his main priority.